 Dr Sheila only uses dermal fillers that contain the anaesthetic lidocaine, which helps to reduce discomfort.
 A topical anaesthetic can also be applied prior to the procedure to further minimise any discomfort.
 The majority of patients find the injections tolerable with slight initial discomfort.
 Discomfort can be higher if an inexperienced practitioner is carrying out the treatment.

 Results can be seen immediately with continued skin rehydration and rejuvenation as water is drawn into the area.

 What are the common areas treated with dermal fillers?

-Dermal fillers can be used to smooth away lines and wrinkles, create fuller lip, shape facial contours and revitlise the skin.
+Dermal fillers can be used to smooth away lines and wrinkles, create a fuller lip, shape facial contours and revitalise the skin.
 Common areas include:

 - Nose to mouth lines (the nasolabial folds)

 - Between the eyebrows (the frown or glabella lines)

 - Cheeks (adding volume, shape and definition of the cheekbones)

 - Skinboosters (a lighter filler that can be used on fine lines, in the top lip, crows feet, chest, neck and hands)

 During the initial consultation, Dr Sheila will discuss your treatment needs and expectations.
 After this, she will recommend the treatment that is most suitable for you and discusses the risks and benefits of the treatment.
 You will be given the opportunity to ask questions about the treatment too, and time to go away and think about the treatment.
 Photographs will also be taken for your records during the consultation.